Malmö University Publications

 By organisation

-Department of Biomedical Science (BMV)Biofilms Research Center for Biointerfaces
+Department of Biomedical Science (BMV)Biofilms Research Centre for Biointerfaces (BRCB)

 In the same journal